Colm3na/vue-identicon/README.md

 </script>
 ```

 You can change the icon size using the property size (in pixels).
-Currently it only supports 'substrate' theme, hopefully polkadot style icons support will be added in a future release.
+Currently it only supports 'substrate' theme, hopefully polkadot theme support will be added in a future release.